 Method 3: Enable UAC

-If User Account Control has been disabled in Windows 11, then running the Assistant as Administrator may not work.
+Check if User Account Control has been disabled in Windows 11.
+If it disabled then running the Assistant as Administrator may not work.
 In this case, you need to enable UAC, and here’s how to do it:

 - Run the assistant as an admin, as mentioned in method 2